lsst-sqre/sqr-039/index.rst

 - Early operational experience has highlighted some engineering and usability pain points with the current approach that are ripe for optimization, such as the complexity of juggling multiple types of tokens.
 - Some existing decisions were driven by pragmatic requirements to integrate with existing NCSA services, such as the University of Illinois LDAP service, and other infrastructure constraints.
-  For example, currently Science Platform accounts must also be NCSA accounts in order to intergrate with NCSA-provided storage services.
+  For example, currently Science Platform accounts must also be NCSA accounts in order to integrate with NCSA-provided storage services.
   We are now more driven by the need for the Science Platform deployment to be well-separated from the specifics of the underlying infrastructure in order to support a smooth transition to a different Data Facility provider, possibly via an interim Data Facility for Early Operations.
 - We have had an emerging requirement to provide additional (albeit partial) Science Platform production deployments, such as at the Summit facility.
   Those deployments will need to integrate with different infrastructure and will have additional connectivity constraints, such as supporting authentication and authorization during an interruption of the external network and providing authentication for the Engineering Facilities Database APIs.